Figures

 1. Axis

-field of each axis should correspond to either a single dimension parameter specified on the benchmark configuration.
+The parameter field of each axis should correspond to either a single dimension parameter specified on the benchmark configuration.

-In the case of subparameters, the syntax should be the following: parameter.subparameter
+In the case of subparameters, the syntax should be the following: parameter.subparameter.

 By default, the color axis will contain the performance variables, but this can be customized.